mbj/morpher/README.md

 Examples
 --------

-See specs, API is under flux!
+See specs, API is stable and there'll be a 0.1 release soon.

 Credits
 -------